Skip to content

 Cut platform

-• Electronics fixed inside the chassis (Arduino Mega, drivers, Raspberry Pi).
+• Electronics fixed inside the chassis.

-• Standard connectors used for modular wiring.
+• Standard connectors used for modular wiring

 Documentation

-• CAD files (Inventor).
+• CAD files (Fusion).

 • Wiring schematics.